mitranim/atril/src-docs/html/attribute.md

 * `onPhase`

-This is called whenever the framework reflows the tree of components and bindings in response to user activity.
+This is called whenever the library reflows the tree of components and bindings in response to user activity.
 For an example, see the [`class.*`](attribute/#basics) implementation above.